 Key Decision Indicative Timeframe Principal Options and Implications Most Likely Scenario Heretaunga House Earthquake Strengthening A response is required to address recent advice as to the earthquake prone status of the Heretaunga House office building.
 Completion (unknown) Decision likely during 2021/22 The options for the future are currently being scoped for consideration.
 Short-term arrangements have been put in place that lease office space to enable Council functions to continue to operate.
 The likely options are: a) The current LTP Approach - Continue with existing arrangements in terms of leased office space.
 Take the time to assess the outcomes and implications of Water Reform on accommodation needs, along with other government partners. b) Strengthen Heretaunga House - This option is still being fully scoped and quantified but could be in the order of \$15m. c) Build New - The Council could retain the site but demolish the existing building and build a new fit for purpose facility (at a scale & scope less than the current building.
-This option has not been fully scoped but could be in the order of \$7m to \$25m. d) Sell - This would be dependent on the review outcomes and assessed potential for sale in the property market.
-Option A - In the short-term the 2021 LTP contains the necessary operational funding for existing lease arrangements along with funding for a review of the functionality of the Main Administration Building.
-That office space review and potential reconfiguration of the HDC Main Administration building would look at how to better optimise existing floor space.
+This option has not been fully scoped but could be in the order of \$7m to \$25m. d) Sell - This would be dependant on the review outcomes and assessed potential for sale in the property market.
+HDC Main Administration building would look at how to better optimise existing floor space.
+Wastewater Capacity to service future growth A response to the Infrastructure Constraints Report" that shows that the wastewater network is either at or reaching capacity.
+Completion by 2033/34 The options formed part of an Amendment to the 2021-31 Long Term Plan as follows: a) Provide new growth capacity via new greenfield pipes and connecting infrastructure - This involves new wastewater mains conveying waste around the city to connect with the Wastewater Treatment Plant along with the connecting infrastructure to link growth nodes to those new arterial mains. b) Do Nothing - This option was discounted as it left the Community without any future development capacity. c) Build Brownfields Infrastructure - This involves significant upsizing of pipes and pump stations to the existings Hastings Network.
+This option was analysed and was forecast to cost significantly more, as well as the disadvantages of disruption to consumers and the public and would result in significant time delays in delivering these projects which are needed now.
+The preferred option to be implemented is option A. See page 217 for further background.